-The government-wide financial statements, the Statement of Net Position and the Statement of Activities, display information for the reporting entity as a whole.
-They include the District's one and only fund.
+The Statement of Net Position and the Statement of Activities display information for the reporting entity as a whole.
+They include all funds of the reporting entity.
+Governmental activities are financed through taxes, intergovernmental revenues, and other non-exchange revenues.